gytwo/cloudlibrary.koplugin/README.en.md

 11. Changed overwrite update from complete overwrite to optional overwrite, allowing choice to keep local document settings (v1.0)
 12. Fixed online update crash issue on Android (v1.1)
 13. Fixed the issue where synchronization failed when opening a book for the first time (v1.2)
+14. Added support for setting an independent cloud directory for books (separate from metadata cloud directory) (v1.2)

 #### Contributing